Is a Rental Property the Right Investment for You?

 “Conventional financing, for example, typically requires a 15-20% down payment to secure the loan for investment properties.
 However, for down payments less than 20%, an option to pay private mortgage insurance (PMI) may be available.
 This can provide flexibility for investors who want to secure the loan without having to come up with a large down payment upfront.” — James Orr, Real Estate Financial Planner

 Lenders assume more risk when backing an investment property.
 Since it’s a business investment, lenders find that owners in tough financial situations may be more willing to abandon payments and fail to repay their home loan if they don't actually live in the home.
-Raising the down payment percentage is simply a way for the lender to protect themselves.
+Raising the down payment percentage is simply a way for the lenders to protect themselves.

 Take this situation, for example: